 The development will meet the needs for the additional school places it generates through on-site provision and financial contributions.
-The development will generate 34 nursery places, 233 primary places (plus 3 special educational needs), 46 secondary (plus 2 special educational needs) and 12 post-16 places.

 The development must provide 1.8ha of land to accommodate a 1.5 form entry primary school with a co-located nursery facility, and an additional buffer of 0.5ha for future expansion.
 Financial contributions must also be made to nursery, primary, secondary and post-16 education provision as required by the Local Education Authority, secured through Section 106 in accordance with the Education Facilities and Residential Development SPG.
 The school must be accessible to new and existing residents by all travel modes, enabled by the development.